A school resource officer from Polk County schools was arrested over this past weekend for allegedly driving under the influence (DUI) of alcohol.

-When officers approached Smith's motor vehicle, the officer reported smelling the odor of alcohol.
-Smith also allegedly admitted to drinking alcohol prior to driving.
+When officers approached the vehicle, they reported smelling the odor of alcohol.
+The driver admitted to drinking alcohol prior to driving.

 If you or someone you care about has been arrested for DUI, an experienced Georgia DUI attorney can defend your case and protect your rights.